mohammedimran010/SpringBootWithVue/README.md

 # springboot-sample-app

-This project demonstartes the basic idea of what Spring Boot and Create React App do.
+This project demonstartes the basic idea of what Spring Boot and Vue CLI do.

 Create React App helps you start a React project very quickly.
 It gives you all the basic things you need to get up and running asap.
 Spring boot helps you start and maintain a spring application quickly and easily.

 ## Goals
-1) Develop the frontend using React
+1) Develop the frontend using VueJS
 2) Develop the backend using Spring boot
 3) Package the Frontend and backend in a single jar file